 (f) Automated Processing including profiling and ADM;

-(g) large scale Processing of Sensitive Data; and
+(g) large scale Processing of Special Categories of Personal Data or Criminal Convictions Data; and

 (h) large scale, systematic monitoring of a publicly accessible area.